Chart Color Schemes

 Franklin is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Franklin has a population where 55.2% speak languages other than English at home, with 51.3% born overseas.
-Christianity is the predominant religion at 27.5%.
-Hinduism's representation in Franklin is notably higher at 14.5%, compared to the Australian Capital Territory average of 9.5%.
+Franklin's population is diverse, with 55.2% speaking a language other than English at home and 51.3% born overseas.
+Christianity is the main religion, comprising 27.5%.
+Hinduism is notably higher than average, at 14.5%, compared to the Australian Capital Territory's 9.5%.

 Frequently Asked Questions - Diversity